Do you ever have to rush to the bathroom after eating? Sometimes it can feel like food “goes right through you.” But does it really?

 - greasy and fatty foods, such as fries

 Stress is another common trigger for gastrocolic reflex.
 Managing your stress can help you manage your gastrocolic reflex.
-Here are 16 ways to relieve stress.
+Try these 16 ways to relieve stress.

 Most people experience the effects of the gastrocolic reflex from time to time.